stevelorenz/comnetsemu/README.md

 ComNetsEmu
 ==========
+*A holistic testbed/emulator for the book: Computing in Communication Networks: From Theory to Practice*

-This project is currently **under heavy development**.
+**This project is currently under heavy development [beta]**.

+This repository is synced with the [Gitlab repository](https://git.comnets.net/book/comnetsemu) hosted on the server of [The Telekom Chair of Communication Networks](https://cn.ifn.et.tu-dresden.de/).
+The master branch contains latest stable sources, the dev branch is used as blessed branch for development.

+Issues and pull requests can be created on both repositories.

 ### Description

-ComNetsEmu is a tested and network emulator designed for the NFV/SDN teaching book.
+ComNetsEmu is a tested and network emulator designed for the NFV/SDN teaching book "Computing in Communication Networks:
+From Theory to Practice".
 The design focus on emulating all applications on a single physical machine, e.g. on a single laptop.
 ComNetsEmu, SDN controller programs and emulated applications are developed with **Python3**(3.6).

 #### What is Mininet and What's the main difference ?